-Software Licenses: The increase in software license costs was primarily due to Apache-related cost of sales of \$3.1 million for the period from the acquisition (August 1, 2011) through December 31, 2011, increased third-party royalties of \$1.2 million, increased stock-based compensation of \$400,000 and increased salaries of \$300,000.
+Software Licenses: The increase in software license costs was primarily due to the following:

+- Apache-related cost of sales of \$3.1 million for the period from the acquisition (August 1, 2011) through December 31, 2011. - Increased third-party royalties of \$1.2 million. - Increased stock-based compensation of \$400,000. - Increased salaries of \$300,000.

-Amortization: The increase in amortization expense was primarily a result of \$3.8 million in amortization of acquired Apache software and a \$300,000 increase in amortization of a previously-acquired trademark.
-These increases were partially offset by a \$3.1 million decrease in amortization of other acquired software.
+Amortization: The increase in amortization expense was primarily a result of the following:

+- Amortization of acquired Apache software of \$3.8 million. - A \$300,000 increase in amortization of a previously acquired trademark. - A \$3.1 million decrease in amortization of other acquired software.